The Best Way to Waterproof Your Basement (2024)

 Our Recommendation

-The best way to achieve a dry basem*nt is to get a professional assessment of the causes leading to moisture under your house.
+The best way to achieve a dry basement is to get a professional assessment of the causes leading to moisture under your house.
 While it’s easy to apply sealant and epoxy on your own, more complex drainage systems should be handled by an experienced professional.
-Consider getting two or more quotes for a consensus on how the water is currently entering your basem*nt and to get a better idea of local rates.
+Consider getting two or more quotes for a consensus on how the water is currently entering your basement and to get a better idea of local rates.

 Compare Quotes from Foundation Specialists